-The Dainty Swallowtail Butterfly is also known as the Dingy Swallowtail or Small Citrus Butterfly - but it isn't dingy at all!
-You'll see these stunning butterflies in flight right up until May.
+The Dainty Swallowtail Butterfly is also known as the Dingy Swallowtail or Small Citrus Butterfly - but it isn't dingy at all.
+You'll see these stunning butterflies in flight across eastern Australia right up until May

-The male patrols his territory around a food plant - a serious duty masked by his graceful, carefree and dainty flight.
-Their flight is often slow and lazy, but they can take off in a great hurry if disturbed.
+The male patrols his territory around a food plant - their flight is often slow and lazy, but they can take off in a great hurry if disturbed.

 When the caterpillar is about 3.5 to 4 cm long and has munched enough citrus leaves, soft new growth, and the occasional flower and bud, it turns green with orange-yellow spots on its back and some small scattered pale blue and white spots.